 So there are, in fact, some advantages to pitching from the stretch.
 Let’s take a closer look into what those advantages are and how they can help improve a pitcher’s chances of winning the game.

-Advantages of Pitching From the Stretch
+Advantages of Pitching Out of the Stretch

 When pitching, most pitchers would prefer to start from the windup.
 This is due to pitchers being able to get a higher leg kick and helping with the pitcher’s overall rhythm of the delivery.
-But, all pitchers will give up hits or walks, and inevitably they will have runners on base.

 When runners are on base, pitchers will pitch from the stretch to gain an advantage and prevent runners from scoring.
 Let’s dig deeper into what those different advantages are.